ciscu/logs-analysis/README.md

 #### 2.2. **total_hits** views

-This view aggregates all the hits on a day per day basis
+This view aggregates all the hits on a day per day basis.

 RUN THIS IN THE TERMINAL:
 ```